Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Equilibration of isolated quantum systems

-where $d$ is the dimensionality of the Hilbert space to which the subsystem $\rho(t)$ belongs.
+where $d$ is the dimensionality of the Hilbert space to which the subsystem $\rho(t)$ belongs, and $d_\mathrm{eff}$ is calculated with respect to the total system $\tilde{\rho}(0)$.

 We note three issues for both of these examples to be considered equilibration.
-First, both rely on an effective dimension $d_\mathrm{eff}[\rho(0)]$ being in some sense large.
-This quantity measures the number of significantly occupied energy levels participating in the evolution of $\rho(t)$, and its typically large size for large systems can be argued for on both physical and mathematical grounds.
+First, both rely on an effective dimension $d_\mathrm{eff}$ being in some sense large.
+This quantity measures the number of significantly occupied energy levels participating in the evolution of $\rho(t)$, and its typically-large size for large systems can be argued for on both physical and mathematical grounds.
 Second, there is the necessity for some finite equilibration time, and third, the possibility of Poincar\'{e} recurrences.
 All three of these issues, as well as generalisations beyond the condition of no equal energy gaps, are addressed in detail in~\cite{gogolin2016equilibration}.
+Furthermore, we stress that equilibration does not in general imply thermalisation; we discuss the relevance of this distinction to the present work in Sec.~\ref{sec:Discussion}.

+In the following, we will assume that $d_\mathrm{eff}$ is large enough that one can speak of the isolated system equilibrating on average, with negligible fluctuations.
+It will thus suffice to examine the structure of the equilibrium state given in Eq.~\eqref{eRhoEqDefn}, as any observable that equilibrates on average, equilibrates to this state~\cite{gogolin2016equilibration}.